SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Prometheus_Redis.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data, or generate alerts.

 The **Generic Prometheus Collector** connector executes queries via HTTP to retrieve the data.
-This data will then be forwarded to an element created with a connector derived from this **Generic Prometheus Redis** driver where the data regarding the Redis application will be displayed.
+This data will then be forwarded to an element created with a connector derived from this **Generic Prometheus Redis** connector where the data regarding the Redis application will be displayed.

 Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.